abdifardin/abdifardin.github.io/_posts/2024-12-26-poistive-negative.markdown

 Let's focus on the work aspect of this concept.
 As an employer or a manager, its up to you which source you want to use to motivate your employees.
 The fear source is the easiest way to motivate your employees, However it will generate a negative energy, and it will make your employees less creative and less productive.

-You will end up with a team of employees who are just doing their job because they are afraid of losing it, not because they love it.
-You will end up with a team of employees who has no other choice but to stay in your company, not because they want to.
+You will end up with a team of employees who are just doing their job because they are afraid of losing it, not because they love it. with a team of employees who has no other choice but to stay in your company, not because they want to.
-And obviously, you will end up with a team of employees who are not happy, and they will not make your customers happy.
+And obviously, with a team of employees who are not happy, and they will not make your customers happy.

 Unfortunately, for the managers its not a matter of days to switch and build a pleasure source for their employees.
 Its not something you can learn from books or podcasts.